 Annually and after every 25 hours of use, lubricate the traction drive and auger shaft by wiping off the grease zerks, applying high-temperature grease, and wiping off the excess grease.
 Ariens recommends STA-PLEX high-temperature grease.

 Refer to your operator’s manual for specific areas that must be greased or oiled.
-The items and places grease need to be applied to differ by model.
+The items and places that grease need to be applied to differ by model.
 Be careful not to get lubricant on the belts, friction disc, and friction plate.

 How Often Should You Service an Ariens Snowblower?

 An Ariens snowblower needs to be serviced every 50 hours or annually, whichever comes first.
 In between performing a full service on your snowblower, you need to check it regularly.